AGene1234/CLI-time-date-format/README.md

 Date: YYYY/MM/DD
 Time: HH:MM:SS

 it is updating every second to show seconds count and it is automatically resized to tiny proportions to only show the data and time.
-As my personal setup it is launched by another batch file that start this one plusd autodesk fusion 360 simultaneously.
+As personal preference it is launched by another batch file that start this one plus autodesk fusion 360 simultaneously.

 made by chatgpt